matzefriedrich/parsley-docs/integrations/cobra.md

 ---
 # Walkthrough: Parsley Integration with Cobra

 This guide demonstrates how to integrate Parsley with [Cobra](https://github.com/spf13/cobra) to build a modular and maintainable CLI application.
-It leverages the [cobra-extension package](https://github.com/matzefriedrich/cobra-extensions) package to implement command handlers based on typed command services, making it a natural fit for Parsley’s dependency injection capabilities.
+It leverages the [cobra-extension](https://github.com/matzefriedrich/cobra-extensions) package to implement command handlers based on typed command services, making it a natural fit for Parsley’s dependency injection capabilities.

 ## Project Structure